banzaicloud/banzai-cli/cmd/docs/banzai_pipeline_down.md

-## banzai controlplane up
+## banzai pipeline down

-Create a controlplane
+Destroy the controlplane

 ### Synopsis

-Create controlplane based on json stdin or interactive session in the current Kubernetes context.
-The current working directory will be used for storing the applied configuration and deployment status.
+Destroy a controlplane based on json stdin or interactive session

 ```
-banzai controlplane up [flags]
+banzai pipeline down [flags]
 ```

 ### Options

 ```
-  -f, --file string        Input control plane descriptor file (default "values.yaml")
-  -h, --help               help for up
+  -h, --help               help for down
       --image-pull         Pull cp-installer image even if it's present locally (default true)
       --image-tag string   Tag of banzaicloud/cp-installer Docker image to use (default "latest")
+      --workspace string   Name of directory for storing the applied configuration and deployment status
 ```

 ### Options inherited from parent commands